Ajay233/Battle-V2-Solo/README.md

 # Battle

+This app is live at: https://battle-demo.herokuapp.com/ so please feel free to give it a try.
+Please note that this is still a work in progress with single player still to be added and the paralyse attack needs to be refined.

 This is an extension of the Makers Bootcamp week 3 afternoon pairing challenge.

 The aim of this project is to use knowledge of HTTP, CSS, response-request mechanisms, Sinatra, Capybara and Ruby to create a battle game that meets the requirements of the following user stories: